DiLiubarets/diliubarets.github.io/content/posts/Excel/Slicers.md

         sourceSlicerName = slicerName2
         targetSlicerName = slicerName1
     Else
-        Exit Sub ' Not one of the slicers we want to sync End If
+        Exit Sub ' Not a slicer we want to sync
+    End If

     ' Set slicer caches